Engagement & outreach

 How it unfolds

-Gather the movement: sign-ons, member stories, and surveys that shape what the coalition stands for and asks for.
+Gather the movement: people already doing the work, stories, and surveys that shape what the coalition stands for and asks for.

-Working groups agree on words and materials that respect current, cultural, and ancestral stewards.
+Working groups agree on words and materials that respect current cultural as well ancestral stewards.

-Harvest season: a seed catalog and retail partnerships that put regional seed in people’s hands.
+Harvest season: a seed catalog and retail partnerships that put regional seed in people’s hands after understanding why this work helps all of us.

 This campaign is powered by partners and in-kind capital.
 Add your hands, your organization, or your support.